As you prioritize what to build now, next, and in the short-term, you'll want to begin tracking when that functionality will be available.

 Multiple release groups is now available, starting on the Enterprise plan.

-If you have multiple teams working out of the same productboard project, each using a different release schedule, you can manage each as a separate release group.
+If you have multiple teams working out of the same productboard workspace, each using a different release schedule, you can manage each as a separate release group.

 Create a new release group from release field configurations.